 A full pipeline should feel like a win, but for most sales reps, it just feels like noise.
-You start your day with an inbox full of requests and a CRM packed with accounts, but no clear map of where to begin.
-So you do what everyone does: you react.
-You answer the last email that came in or follow up on the deal that makes the most noise.
+You start your day with a packed CRM, but no clear map of where to begin.
+So you react to the latest email or the loudest deal.
 This isn't a strategy; it's a recipe for burnout.
-Learning how to prioritize deals moves you from being busy to being productive.
-It’s a system for focusing your energy on the accounts most likely to close, so your best opportunities never go quiet.
+The key question is, what’s the best method to prioritize open deals?
+The answer is a system that uses signals from your emails and meetings to separate real opportunities from distractions.
+This helps you focus your energy on the accounts most likely to close, ensuring your best deals never go quiet.

 Key Takeaways